 SAF is a clean substitute for traditional fossil-based jet fuels.
 Rather than being refined from oil, SAF is produced from sustainable feedstocks.

 Today most SAF is biogenic in nature with a large proportion derived from recycled used cooking oil.
-Other biogenic feedstock sources include, oleaginous oil crops, sugar crops, and biomass including forestry waste, and solid waste from homes and businesses (e.g., packaging, paper, textiles).
+Other biogenic feedstock sources include, oleaginous oil crops, sugar crops, biomass including forestry waste, and solid waste from homes and businesses (e.g., packaging, paper, textiles).

-The aerobrew™ technology provides a route to large-scale production of e-kerosene, with high SAF selectivity and yields, overcoming the scale up challenges and high costs of alternative routes primarily based on Fischer-Tropsch technology.
+The aerobrew technology provides a route to large-scale production of e-SAF, with high SAF selectivity and yields, overcoming the scale up challenges and high costs of alternative e-routes primarily based on Fischer-Tropsch technology.
 This leads to attractive project economics and cost leadership.

 Aviation accounts for between 2-3% of global CO2 emissions and is the hardest sector to decarbonise.